Close Menu

 If you have had contact with a person diagnosed with mpox, please follow specific guidance from your healthcare provider and local public health department.

-• Residential students should notify Tufts Health Service at 617-627-3350.
+• Students on the Medford/Somerville and Fenway campuses should notify Tufts Health Service at 617-627-3350.

 • Tufts School of Dental Medicine students and employees who work in a clinic, please report any workplace exposure to Tufts Occupational Health Services at 617-627-6500.